 - Truck Driver: The driver may be at fault if they failed to conduct pre-trip inspections.
-Also, if they drove to fast, failed to brake, or made illegal turns the drive may be at fault.
+Also, if they drove too fast, were unable to brake, or made illegal turns, the drivdrivere may be at fault.
 Additionally, if the driver was distracted, was using a cell phone, or impaired behind the wheel, They may be at fault.

-- Trucking Company: Trucking Carriers that expose their staff, motorist or others to unsafe conditions or risk of injury could be at fault.
-If A Carrier promotes long driving hours they could be at fault.
-Additionally, if they hire workers without proper paperwork, or do not maintain their vehicles, they could have liability.
+- Trucking Company: Trucking Carriers that expose their staff, motorist, or others to unsafe conditions or risk of injury could be at fault.
+If A Carrier promotes long driving hours, they could be at fault.
+Additionally, they could have liability if they hire workers without proper paperwork or do not maintain their vehicles.

 Federal Motor Carrier Safety Regulations

 Truck drivers and truck companies must follow the safety laws contained in the Federal Motor Carrier Safety Regulations.